grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 }
 ```

 The JSON file can be generated with `faust -json foo.dsp` command, or by program using the `JSONUI` UI architecture (see next *Some useful UI classes* section).

+Here is the description of ready-to-use UI classes, followed by classes to be used in developer code:

 #### GUI builders

 Here is the description of the main GUI classes:

 - the [GTKUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/GTKUI.h) class uses the [GTK](https://www.gtk.org) toolkit to create a Graphical User interface with a proper group based layout
-- the [QTUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/QTUI.h) class uses the [QT](the [GTKUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/GTKUI.h) class uses the [GTK](https://www.gtk.org) tookkit to create a GUI with a proper layout) tookkit to create a Graphical User interface with a proper group based layout
+- the [QTUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/QTUI.h) class uses the [QT](https://www.qt.io) toolkit to create a Graphical User interface with a proper group based layout
 - the [JuceUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceUI.h) class uses the [JUCE](https://juce.com) framework to create a Graphical User interface with a proper group based layout

+#### Non GUI controllers

+Here is the description of the main non-GUI controller classes:

+- the [OSCUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/OSCUI.h) class implement OSC remote control in both directions
+- the [httpUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/httpUI.h) class implement HTTP remote control using the [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) library to embed a HTTP server inside the application.
+Then by opening a bowser on a specific URL, the GUI will appear and allow to control the distant appliction of plugin.
+The connection works in both directions
+- the [MIDIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MIDIUI.h) class implement MIDI  control in both directions, and it explained more deeply later on

-#### Some useful UI classes
+#### Some useful UI classes for developers

 Some useful UI classes can possibly be reused in developer code:

+- the [MapUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MapUI.h) class establishes a mapping beween UI items and their label or paths, and offers a `setParamValue/getParamValue` API to set and get their values.
+It uses an helper [PathBuilder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/PathBuilder.h) class to create complete pathnames to the final items in the UI hierarchy
+- the extended [APIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/APIUI.h) offers `setParamValue/getParamValue` API similar to `MapUI`, with additional methods to deal with accelerometer/gyroscope kind of metadata
 - the [MetaDataUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MetaDataUI.h) class decodes all currently supported metadata and can be used to retrieve their values
 - the [JSONUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUI.h) class allows to generate the JSON description of a given DSP
-- the [MapUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MapUI.h) class establishes a mapping beween UI items and their label or paths, and offers a `setParamValue/getParamValue` API to set and get their values
-- the extended [APIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/APIUI.h) offers `setParamValue/getParamValue` API similar to `MapUI` with additional methods like to deal with accelerometer/gyroscope kind of metadata
+- the [FUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/FUI.h) class allows to save and restore the parameters state as a text file
 - the [SoundUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/SoundUI.h) class with the associated [Soundfile](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/Soundfile.h) class is used to implement the language `soundfile` primitive, and load the described audio resources (typically audio files), by using different concrete implementations, either using [libsndfile](http://www.mega-nerd.com/libsndfile/) (with the [LibsndfileReader.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/LibsndfileReader.h) file), or [JUCE](https://juce.com) (with the [JuceReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceReader.h) file).
 A new audio file loader can possibly be written by subclassing the `SoundfileReader` class, a pure memory reader could be implemented to load wavetables to be used as the`soundfile` URL list.
 Look at the template [MemoryReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MemoryReader.h) class, as an example to be completed.

 #### Multi-controller and synchronisation